haampie/the-brain-game/README.md

 searched where the game is played with open cards.
 Search has a relatively small budget of max number of nodes to explore, since exhaustive search is rather slow.
 Search is a simple heuristically best-first depth-first search to find a solution quickly.
-The move with most wins from simulations is picked as the best move.
+Search has 3 outcomes: win, loss, or unknown.
+Basically unknown is modeled as 50/50, so the best move is considered the one that maximizes 2 * #win + #unknown.

 The advantage of best-first dfs is that it require very little memory, and it seems to work alright in practice.
 The whole thing could be parallelized over